+with as it involves a lot of steps.
+This step-by-step tutorial is targeted at xMII beginners and aims to get them started with xMII 11.5's SVG/Dynamic Graphics capabilities.
 We'll use the SVGDial SVG object and the Speed Tag of the Simulator server to create a Dial that updates every second with the correct speed.

 Step 1 - Creating the Tag QueryCreate a simple Tag Query by selecting the data source as Simulator (Simulation Server) and the Mode as Current.
 Browse over to the Tag Query Details tab and select the Speed Tag.
 Save the Query as TagTestSpeed.